code-differently/code-differently-25-q1/lesson_00/lesson_00/montezbradley/README.md

 ## Introduction

-I am a aspiring software Engineer with six  months of experience.
+I am an aspiring Software Engineer with six  months of experience.
 Born in Philadelphia, PA going to high school in CHAD which is a art school.
-We did several murals and philadelphia.
+We did several murals in Philadelphia.
 The one most prominate one is the one on the side of childrens hospital.
-In that school I met and was classmate with the now famous Quinta Brunson from Abbott Elementary.
-Throughout the years I have fell in love with drawing, painting, Working Out and now coding.
-I try to be the best person I can be everyday
+In that school I met with the now famous Quinta Brunson from Abbott Elementary.
+Throughout the years I fell in love with drawing, painting, Working Out and now coding.
+I try to to challenge myself daily in workouts and every summer try to climg one mountain.
+Everyday I am trying to become a better person.

 ## Prerequisites

 Things I need to be a productive professionally and personally.

-* I need a slow morning from 6:30am to 7am otherwise I will be fratic throughout the day.
+* I need a slow morning from 6:30am to 7am otherwise I will be frantic throughout the day.
 * I need to workout daily to deal with the stresses of life.
 * I need to eat a healthy amount of greens.
 * I have to peace and schedule my in life to be at my absolute best.

 ## Support

-You can find me on LinkedIn @ <a href="https://www.linkedin.com/in/montez-bradley-62017295">montez bradley</a> If you're hiring for Software Engineer I am your guy.
+You can find me on LinkedIn @ <a href="https://www.linkedin.com/in/montez-bradley-62017295">montez bradley</a> If you're hiring for an Software Engineer I am your guy.

 ## Installation Instructions